Howdy, and welcome to one of the biggest (and I dare to say oldest) survival websites!

 I’m Dan, and when I was really young, around 5, I would spend 3-4 months a year living in the countryside with my grandparents, away from the noise of the big city I was born in.
 The fact that we were 90% self-sufficient had a huge impact on my life.

 See, when you spend your entire day planting potatoes, mowing the grass with nothing but a scythe, or entire days out in the woods among cattle, you make a lifetime connection with Mother Nature.

 This is why, when I first learned about prepping although I was skeptical, I wasn’t against it.
 I always knew deep inside of me that the direction we’re being led by our politicians is wrong.

-Since my dad was in the military, I had the opportunity to learn a lot about how fragile our world is and what goes on behind the wars and the mainstream media news that cover them (pun intended).
+Since my dad was in the military, I had the opportunity to learn a lot about how fragile our world is, about what goes on behind the wars and the mainstream media news that cover them.